Question

 • Ensure that the logs below appear in green.
 Red indicates a problem:

-• D) Ensure that even though you may successfully pass the bandwidth test, the results are much higher than the example above.
-In there, the results represent the lowest threshold in which Talk works reliably.
+• D) Ensure that even though you pass the bandwidth test, the results are much higher than the example above.
+In there, the results represent the lowest threshold in which Voice works reliably.

-Note: The numbers in the test are the lowest threshold for Talk.
+Note: The numbers in the test are the lowest threshold for Voice.

-• E) Check the Twilio Client connected to audit and ensure that you're connected to the right endpoint.
-A Virtual Private Network (VPN) may connect you to the wrong endpoint, for example, if you're in Germany, but the log shows that you're connected to a US endpoint.
+• E) Check the Twilio client connection and ensure that you're connected to the right endpoint.
+A virtual private network, or VPN, connects you to the wrong endpoint.
+For example, if you're in Germany, but the log shows that you're connected to a US endpoint.
 Connection to the wrong endpoint causes latency.
-Twilio decides the best route to take, but a VPN may hide the agent's actual location or region.
-The region can be as follows: au1, br1, de1, ie1, jp1, sg1, us1.
+Twilio decides the best route to take, but a VPN hides the agent's actual location or region.
+The region can be as follows: sydney, sao-paulo, dublin, frankfurt, tokyo, singapore, ashburn, umatilla.
 For the latest information about regions from Twilio, see Legacy Regions.

-• F) The RTT (Round Trip Time) ideally should be at 150ms or less.
-The higher the RTT value, the poorer quality the call is likely to get.
+• F) The Round Trip Time (RTT) is ideally at 150ms or less.
+The higher the RTT value, the poorer quality the call is likely to be.

-• G) The Jitter audit shouldn't be more than 20ms.
-A high jitter can cause delays.
+• G) The jitter audit isn't more than 20ms.
+A high jitter causes delays.

-• H) Packet Loss indicates unstable connection.
-Even a 1% packet loss can cause call issues.
+• H) Packet loss indicates an unstable connection.
+Even a 1% packet loss causes call issues.

 Powered by Zendesk